brum1975/moodle-mod_book/README.md

 Modified by:
 * Matthew Cannings - Introduce text based navigational option

-* Creates extra table so can be swapped with core, just remove table book_extras to revert back
+NOTE: Creates extra table so can be swapped with core, just remove table book_extras to revert back